 If it’s something more serious, then medical evacuation may be your only option.
 Make sure you have medical insurance!

 The healthcare in Nicaragua has not gone unaffected by the unrest.
 In August 2018, it was reported that 8 Nicaraguan doctors were fired for treating wounded protesters.
 Kind of says it all…

 Helpful Nicaragua Travel Phrases

 Learning a bit of Spanish is a great way to get the most out of your trip.
-When I became fluent in Spanish, it really changed the way I was able to travel in Nicaragua and beyond.
+When I became fluent in Spanish, it really changed the way I was able to travel in Nicaragua and elsewhere in Central America.
 It is such a useful language to know!
 You can speak it in over 20 countries!